 • Full compliance with prescribing instructions

-• No psychical health issues that could be exasperated by medication
+• No physical health issues that could be exacerbated by medication

 • Full understanding of alternative options

-There are a few telling signs that a MAT program might not be the right treatment for you.
-Medication-assisted therapy might not be right if you:
+You may be a good candidate for MAT if you meet the requirements above.
+There are a few signs that a MAT program may not be the right treatment for you, including if you:

 • Have a history of medication abuse/misuse